metaDAOproject/JTD-docs/docs/team.md

 ## Who created the Meta-DAO?

-Proph3t is the primary creator of the Meta-DAO.
+Proph3t is the creator of the Meta-DAO.
 You can learn more about him [here](https://metaproph3t.github.io/) and his motivation [here](https://metaproph3t.github.io/posts/why_do_the_thing).

 ## Who will contribute to the Meta-DAO?